Blog

 Reducing Test Anxiety While Preparing for Finals

 Final exams are fast approaching, and your child may be teeming with text anxiety.
 But there’s good news!
 For the most part, students are simply reactivating old learning that happened over the past school year.
 They’re not cramming in a ton of new facts into their heads.
 Rather, students are dusting off those memories they’ve filed away.
-This week, we’re offering up a couple of our tastiest tips ...
+This week, we’re offering up ...

 Study Tips for Final Exams: Identify the Blind Spots